GrammaTech/sel/README.md

-# SOFTWARE-EVOLUTION
+# SOFTWARE-EVOLUTION-LIBRARY

-The SOFTWARE-EVOLUTION library enables the programmatic modification and evaluation of extant software.
+The SOFTWARE-EVOLUTION-LIBRARY enables the programmatic modification and evaluation of extant software.

 A common interface abstracts over multiple types of software objects